GMarco2024/GMarco2024/README.md

 <h3>Work</h3>

 My academic work focuses on dose assessments based on ICRP Publication 103 methodologies, utilizing a custom computational tool I developed in Mathematica.
-Other projects in this GitHub page of mine, involve personal projects, such as a photoelectric simulator in the form of a videogame (still in progress).
+Other projects in this GitHub page of mine, involve personal projects, such as a photoelectric simulator in the form of a videogame (still in progress) to be published in the form of an arcade game (one day...).

 </p>